Bearhawk LSA

 The Bearhawk LSA is an American experimental amateur-built aircraft, designed by Bob Barrows.
-The aircraft is scratch-built from plans or from a kit sold by Bearhawk Aircraft of Fairview, OK.
+The aircraft is scratch-built from plans or from a kit sold by Bearhawk Aircraft of Fairview, Oklahoma, United States.

 The aircraft was introduced to the public at AirVenture 2012.

 Design and development

 The Bearhawk LSA is a "clean sheet design" inspired by the larger Bearhawk Patrol.
 The LSA features a strut-braced high-wing, a tandem enclosed cockpit accessed by a single right-side door, fixed conventional landing gear and a single engine in tractor configuration.
 The cockpit is 31 in wide.
 In 2015 a quick-build kit was introduced at the U.S Sport Aviation Expo.

 The aircraft fuselage is fabricated from welded 4130 steel tubing covered in heat-shrunk aircraft fabric.
 The aluminum structure wing, covered in flush riveted aluminum sheet, employs a Harry Riblett-designed GA30-613.5 airfoil and does not have flaps.
 The wing is supported by a single strut per side.
 Recommended engines include the 65 hp Continental A-65, 75 hp Continental A-75 and the 100-110 hp Continental O-200 four-stroke power plants.
 However, many other engine options are available including Lycoming, Corvair, ULPower, and Rotax with many exceeding 110 hp.

-The aircraft was designed for a maximum gross weight of 1500 lb in the utility category, but is limited to 1320 lb in the US light-sport aircraft category.
+The aircraft is designed for a maximum gross weight of 1500 lb in the utility category, but was limited to 1320 lb in the US light-sport aircraft category prior to the changes made by the FAA MOSAIC rules.
+Under the new rules, sport pilots can now fly this aircraft up to the maximum gross of 1500 lbs.